mh11wi/WordDisks/README.md

 A word game using the `react-disks` package.

 ## How To Play?
-Rotate the disks so every column of letters spell a valid word in the `random-words` package's word list.
+Rotate the disks so every column of letters spells a valid word in the `random-words` package's word list.

-You can rotate a disk by clicking on it, and then clicking either the clockwise or counterclockwise arrow.
+You can rotate a disk by clicking on it, and then clicking either the clockwise or counterclockwise arrows that appear.

 ## Settings
 The following settings are configurable in the game: